realizedmobile/cordova-Pinterest/README.md

 # Cordova Pinterest Plugin
 > Pinterest plugin for iOS, Android and Kindle, provides Pinterest SDK support in a Cordova app.
 Currently it only supports the 'pinning' feature.
 If you want to contribute to this project, you're welcome to send us a pull request.

+##This plugin is no longer maintained - however there are several forks that appear to be

 ## Preparation:
 Before using this plugin, you need to set up a Pinterest Client ID.
 Go to [Pinterest Dev Site](https://developers.pinterest.com/manage/), login and generate a client ID.